MuttuRK3719/Finance-Data-Processing-and-Access-Control-Backend/README.md

 * Save and Update record use different HTTP methods (POST / PUT)

 * Filtering API uses query parameters

+* If u want Postman Collection for testing the API use this json file which is located in path of src/test/java/com/Zorvyn/finance_data_service/FinanceDashBoard.postman_collection (1).json

 * If above steps are followed correctly, application should work without issues